savoirfairelinux/MONaaS-presentation/source/slides/etat_des_lieux/etat_des_lieux.rst

-.. revealjs:: L'État de la supervision dans le cloud
+.. revealjs:: The state of monitoring in the cloud

 .. revealjs::